 - CIRES Members' Council (CMC) regular meetings with the Access and Cultural Innovation (ACI) Director

-- Employee 1:1 consultations with the DEI Director
+- Employee 1:1 consultations with the ACI Director

 - ACI committee meetings